TheShepherdJournal/TSJ-09022017/08292017/2017-08-30-Dates-of-Interest-for-Sophomores.md

 source-id: 1hAPoGD97R6OfalTniExX4WEJhF1qEIG9tuaNEYfzFHs
 published: true
 ---
-## Dates of Interest for Sophomores.
+## Dates of Interest for SHS Sophomores.

 * September 19th: Sophomores will have a class meeting with Jostens to discuss ordering class rings at 11:20 am in the auditorium.
 Students will be given an informational packet that day to bring home.